gnisco/project-2/README.md

  - Contact form is implemented to allow users to reach out with any questions they have about buying a EV.
  - A map is implemeneted with pins showing all the car dealers in and around the area of London.
- - List of EV with filterable search to help users find the right EV that matches their needs.
+ - List of EV to help users find the right EV that matches their needs.

 ### Feaatures left to impend

 Unfortunately I was unable to add a feature to search for a location and find the closest showroom to the entered location as well as driving instructions for the user, however this could be added in easily in the future.
+The filters also are not currently functioning and could be made useable in the future.
 ---

 ## Technologies Used